-People ble Interventions - Commission and fund interventions and responses the address the causes of serious violence, reduce known risk factors a strengthen protective factors.
+People Interventions - Commission and fund interventions and responses that address the causes of serious violence, reduce known risk factors and strengthen protective factors.
 Risk identification - Ensure that the right people and places are being identified and that people can access the right support.
 Hotspots and contextual responses - develop and embed multi- agency responses to serious violence hotspots and build the evidence base for contextual safeguarding responses.
 Places Engagement - Build and develop meaningful engagement approaches and offer coproduction opportunities to involve those with lived experience.
-Local opportunities - Contribute to building opportunities for yo people and tackling disproportionality within our most affect communities facing serious violence.
+Local opportunities - Contribute to building opportunities for young people and tackling disproportionality within our most affected communities facing serious violence.
 Awareness and resilience - Build awareness and drive community led counternarratives to serious violence.
-Partners Leadership - drive system changes through implementation of coordinated and shared responsibility of key partners.
-Data and evidence - Develop and build multi-agency data, insights, and evidence to increase our ability to make an impact.
+Partners coordinated and shared responsibility of key partners.
+Data and evidence - Develop and build multi-agency data, insights, evidence to increase our ability to make an impact.
 Sustainability - drive cultural and financial sustainability consideration to continue the work of the VRP beyond 2025.